 the structural details are top.

 However, the overall impressions were inconsistent, due to the user-friendliness of the place.
-As in most Chinese parks, it's prohibited to sit or walk on the grass, and installed water fountains might look neat at first glance, but at the closer look you'll find out that they actually ripped out the pipes after the games, leaving the sinks as useless sculptures.
+As in most Chinese parks, it's prohibited to sit or walk on the grass.
+The installed water fountains might look neat at first glance, but at the closer look, you'll find out that they actually ripped out the pipes after the games, leaving the sinks as useless sculptures.

 Anyway, the park served well as a relaxing point and as the evening was near, I went to Jingshan Park, which has a hill with some sweet views..

 Once witnessing dusk here, I biked to the National Centre for the Performing Arts..